 S2E10: Shaping Student Character with Matthew Hoening

 How do educators shape the character of students as well as their minds?
 How can Christian teachers integrate character-development practices into secular schools?
-Joanna and Dustin talk with Matt Hoening, an educator, pastor, and contributor to The Character Formation Project.
+Joanna Meyer and Dustin Moody talk with Matt Hoening, an educator, pastor, and contributor to The Character Formation Project.
 Matt shares about the value of character formation in education and the ways to integrate values-focused curriculum into classrooms and after-school programs.

 On the role of education: